Officialbrute/Comparison-of-genomes-of-Influenza-A-Virus-and-Sars-COV2-/README.md

   • Repeated patterns of length 20 (Kmers)

-    ◦ Patterns of length 20 are found in the Influenza and Sars COV 2 sequences and then any matches are reported.
+    ◦ Patterns of length 20 are found in the Influenza and Sars COV 2 sequences, and any matches are reported.

-Another objective of this project is to locate open reading frames in the forward and reverse strands of both viruses.
-The open reading frames in the forward and reverse strands are locared and then translated.
-After obatinong the protein sequences, BLASTP is performed to identify similar sequences in the NCBI database.
+Another objective of this project is to locate open reading frames in both viruses' forward and reverse strands .
+The open reading frames in the forward and reverse strands are located and then translated.
+After obtaining the protein sequences, BLASTP is performed to identify similar sequences in the NCBI database.